carlesoctav/carlesoctav.github.io/posts/23-semantic-search/semantic-search.md

 so, for the past month (may to june) we have been researching on how we can improve search using machine learning (since it's a must as it's bangkit 2023 progam (machine learning path)) and also how to create an auto-tagger to aiding new user to properly tagging their newly disucssion.

-i do work on search thingy while other do work on auto-tagger. for those who want to see all the research and finally what we have to decided to use, you guys can take a look github  [C23-DF01-Dicoding-Indonesia](https://github.com/orgs/C23-DF01-Dicoding-Indonesia/repositories) (it's not well documented so you will need to explore yourself)
+I and some of my friend do work on search thingy while other do work on auto-tagger. for those who want to see all the research and finally what we have to decided to use, you guys can take a look github  [C23-DF01-Dicoding-Indonesia](https://github.com/orgs/C23-DF01-Dicoding-Indonesia/repositories) (it's not well documented so you will need to explore yourself). also, the model are aviailable on [huggingface](https://huggingface.co/carlesoctav/indo-sentence-bert-KD) which you can easily use it.

 ## preview what we have achive.

-with the latest
+here's some example of model capability, to find a relevant document :D.

+you guys can try it yourself on this notebook,

 ## Text ranking problem

+let's define the problem more formally or mathematically.

+>Given an information need expressed as a query $q$, the text ranking task is to return a ranked list of $k$ texts $\left\{d_1, d_2 \ldots d_k\right\}$ from an arbitrarily large but finite collection of texts $\mathcal{C}=\left\{d_i\right\}$ that maximizes a metric of interest, for example, nDCG, AP, etc.

+so it's just a matter of re-ranking a list of document based on a query, that satisfy some metric.